 People often don’t feel well when it’s windy.
 Why is this?

-Dr. Buteyko explained that with windy weather comes a change of atmospheric pressure.
+K.P.
+Buteyko MD-PhD explained that with windy weather comes a change of atmospheric pressure.
 This reduces the level of carbon dioxide in the lungs, which is already scarce for most people.
 A CO2 deficit always leads to the deterioration of health and makes symptoms more active.
-This explains why a person's health is often worse during the spring when the weather is unstable and often windy.
+This explains why a person’s health can get worse during the spring when the weather is unstable and often windy.

 My clients sometimes say, I was improving my breathing so well, and suddenly, for no reason, I began wheezing or coughing.

 “Was it windy outside?”
 I ask.